Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-The trips are externalized to an [Event Grid Topic](https://docs.microsoft.com/azure/event-grid/overview).
-The key advantages of the Event Grid Topic are:

-- The emitter fires and forgets.
-No need to wait until a response arrives.
-- Events can be delivered to multiple listeners that can process the event data.
-- Events have data and meta data such as subject that can be used to determine processing.
-For example, the `PowerBI Trip Processor filters out events based on subject.

 As shown in the macro architecture section, the solution implements several listeners for the trip:

 ![Event Grid Listeners](media/event-grid-listeners.png)

 ##### Logic App Handler

 [Logic Apps](https://azure.microsoft.com/services/logic-apps/) provide a special trigger for Event Grids.
-When selected, the connector handles all the things needed to provide the web hook required to subscribe to the event grid topic.
+When selected, the connector handles all the things needed to provide the web hook required to subscribe to the Event Grid topic.
 Please refer to the [setup](./setup.md#connect-event-grid-to-logic-app) to see how to set this up.

-In the reference implementation, the logic app is triggered by the Event Grid topic to send an Email to admins about the trip:
+In the reference implementation, the Logic App is triggered by the Event Grid Topic to notify admins of trip state changes:

 ![Logic App Listener](media/logic-app-listener.png)